AkashPrakash1111/Univariate-Linear-Regression/README.md

 ![alt text](<Screenshot 2024-12-23 143357.png>)
 ## Result
-Thus the univariate Linear Regression was implemented to fit a straight line using least squares
+Thus the univariate Linear Regression was implemented to fit a straight line using least squares.